BirminghamConservatoire/IntegraLive/documentation/markdown/module-development/module-development.md

 > We encourage module developers to start from an existing template rather than starting from scratch

 Templates provide a base-level interface for performing audio input and / or output and endpoints for “active”, “bypass”, “mix”, “inLevel”, “outLevel” and “mute” where appropriate.
 Most of the modules in the Integra Live Module Library are based on one of these templates.

+> In addition to the Templates provided with the Module Creator, developers can import any other module as a Template by selecting Import Template -> Browse...

 #### Interface Info